-Apache County used forest reserve monies to benefit only public schools rather than both public schools and public roads
+Apache County used forest reserve monies to benefit only public schools rather than both public schools and public roads, contrary to federal and State laws

-Condition and context-Apache County disbursed \$634,139, the entire amount of forest reserve monies it received from the U.S. Forest Service, to public schools.
+Condition-Contrary to federal and State laws, Apache County disbursed \$601,211, the entire amount of forest reserve monies it received from the U.S. Forest Service, to public schools.